Khalifa International Tennis and Squash Complex: Location

 The facility is located adjacent to the Qatar Sports club and Doha compound in the Al Dafna area of Doha.
 It sits on one end of the West Bay district at the intersection of the Majilis Al Taawon and Al Markhiya streets.

 It is within walking distance of major hotels and commercial establishments in the district.
 Several food chains like Fuddruckers and Burger king also have branches with in or around the complex.

 Expansion and facilities

 The stadium had an initial capacity of 4500 seats.
 It was renovated and enlarged in 2008 increasing its seating capacity to 7000.
 Additional areas introduced corporate boxes, lower, middle and upper sections.
 A media center and sponsor booths are also incorporated.

-To cater to local needs an impressive VIP Tent along with a general public area with food courts and entertainment were gradually introduced.
+To cater to local needs, a VIP and a general public area with food courts and entertainment were gradually introduced.
 The complex has 24 courts and all the necessary facilities to host major tennis tournaments in the world.

 A view of the main center court Tennis court of the complex.

 Ana Ivanovic at the Qatar Open.

 Rafael Nadal at the complex during one of the games.

 Roger Federer swings to take a shot in Doha.